nhsx/skunkworks-bed-allocation/fake_data_generation/README.md

 ## `forecast_generate_fake_data.py`
 Everything needed to generate fake data using `forecast_generate_fake_data.py` is contained in the file and does not need any additional files to run.

+This fake data file created will follow the data dictionary as outlined [here.](../config/historic_admissions_data_dictionary.json)

 ### How to run
 Before running ensure your environment is set up as described in: [README.md](../README.md)